 However, I DID find it a bit harder to distress the bar stools since I used the primer.
 Since this wasn’t a furniture piece that’s going to get a ton of use (it’s just going to sit next to our bed), I probably could have done without the primer to make the distressing in the end a little easier.

 Step 3.
-Chalk paint bar stools.
+Chalk paint stool bedside tables.

 Apply chalk paint to the bar stools.
-I did 2 coats with this paint brush to get the look I was going for.
+I did 2 coats with this paintbrush to get the look I was going for.

 Using some more 220 grit sandpaper, sand the bar stools down to your desired distressed look.

-As I mentioned in the video below (at 14:00), I had a harder time distressing these since I used the primer.
+I had a harder time distressing these since I used the primer.
 It just took more elbow grease than I’m normally used to.

-To make things a little easier if you’re having trouble distressing quickly, you could use a coarser grit sandpaper to start with or even try this trick with applying some Vaseline before painting to certain spots so the paint doesn’t adhere.
+To make things a little easier if you’re having trouble distressing quickly, you could use coarser grit sandpaper to start with.

 Be sure to use a tack clock after you’re done distressing to get all the sanding dust.
 You could also use a slightly damp rag for this.

 Step 5.
-Seal bar stools.
+Seal stool bedside tables.

 Using the top coat sealer, brush on one coat with a foam brush in smooth even coats.
 Don’t brush back and forth a lot.
 Just one coat brushed on and leave it so it doesn’t start to gum up.

 Step 6.
-Cut ghost wood down to size.
+Cut wood down to size.

-Each bar stool will be different, so measure your bar stool between the rungs (foot rests) to see how big you need to the ghost wood.
+Each bar stool will be different, so measure your bar stool between the rungs (foot rests) to see how big you need the ghost wood.

 Alternatively, you could use pallet wood or another kind of wood too!
 I just love the way this ghost wood shiplap looks.

-I wanted the edges of the ghost wood shelves to match the rest of the bar stool night stand, so I opted to paint them white using the same chalk paint.
+I wanted the edges of the ghost wood shelves to match the rest of the bar stool nightstand, so I opted to paint them white using the same chalk paint.

 Block off the top of the ghost wood with painter’s tape to protect it before painting and then apply 2 coats of chalk paint.

 Step 8.
-Sand edges of ghost wood.
+Sand edges of wood.

 Using 220 grit sandpaper, give the edges a little bit of sanding to make it batch the distressed look of the rest of the narrow bedside table.